Add to MyChemicals Print Friendly Page

 Examples

-Sodium hydroxide, potassium hydroxide, ammonium hydroxide, barium hydroxide, barium oxide, beryllium hydroxide, calcium hydroxide, calcium oxide.
+Sodium hydroxide, potassium hydroxide, barium hydroxide, barium oxide, calcium oxide, sodium methoxide, tetramethylammonium hydroxide.

 Reactivity Documentation